jschristie/docs/sources/faq/general.md

 ## How do I properly reboot my Gluu Server?
 Follow these instructions to properly reboot your Gluu Server:

 1. Stop Gluu Server container first:
-   a) For CentOS 6.x / RHEL6.x / Ubuntu 14.04: service gluu-server-2.x.x stop
+   a) For CentOS 6.x / RHEL6.x / Ubuntu 14.04: `service gluu-server-2.x.x stop`
-   b) For CentOS 7.x / RHEL7.x: /sbin/gluu-server-2.x.x stop
+   b) For CentOS 7.x / RHEL7.x: `/sbin/gluu-server-2.x.x stop`
-2. Reboot the server.
+2. Reboot the server
 3. After return, check if Gluu Server container started or not:
-   a) For CentOS 6.x / RHEL6.x / Ubuntu 14.04: gluu-server-2.x.x status
+   a) For CentOS 6.x / RHEL6.x / Ubuntu 14.04: `gluu-server-2.x.x status`
-   b) For CentOS 7.x / RHEL7.x: /sbin/gluu-server-2.x.x status
+   b) For CentOS 7.x / RHEL7.x: `/sbin/gluu-server-2.x.x status`
 4. If the Gluu Server didn't start, start it:
-   a) For CentOS 6.x / RHEL6.x / Ubuntu 14.04: service gluu-server-2.x.x start
+   a) For CentOS 6.x / RHEL6.x / Ubuntu 14.04: `service gluu-server-2.x.x start`
-   b) For CentOS 7.x / RHEL7.x: /sbin/gluu-server-2.x.x start
+   b) For CentOS 7.x / RHEL7.x: `/sbin/gluu-server-2.x.x start`
 5. Wait 10 mins while the server is prepared.
 Check the login from your web browser.

 ## How do I perform matinenace on my Gluu Server?